Scott-Ian/health-manager/README.md

  ### API Consuming features
  * As a user, I want the option to pre-load information regarding a medication into my medication list entries when desired.
  * As a user, I want this applications calendar to sync with my Google Calendar.
+ * As a user, I want the application to read my prescription labels and auto-populate a new prescription entry which I can then edit for accuracy.

    ### Add New Medication Form
  <img src="./ReadmeImg/AddNewMedication.jpg" width='200' height='400' align='center'>